 What ensures success?
 In Grit: The Power of Passion and Perseverance, researcher Angela Duckworth tells us that successful pioneers need to have both a deep interest for their own needs and a compelling desire to help others.
 Parents who want access to quality Montessori schools for their own children and grandchildren and who want to see that it is available to children from all backgrounds, must exercise a strong conviction and a dogged determination to start new schools and a willingness to help those that exist to be even better.
 Our parents are well versed in Montessori after attending Forest Bluff for several years and have much to offer other parent communities.
 Our teaching directors also receive a great deal of information on how a school can run smoothly, because they are included in decisions in the running of the school and get experience from the inside.
 For all of our Montessori schools to succeed, educators and parents must remember to carry with them an attitude of always learning more and of continually observing children’s natural behaviors.

-While driving our rental car down the highway on this recent trip to Cincinnati, Paula Lillard told Lynn and me, “What I think was so unique about Montessori—and Jack Jose has this—is that when you don’t lose sight of that child, don’t put your ego in there, you will be able to see the real needs of the children and how to meet them.
+While driving our rental car down the highway on this recent trip to Cincinnati, Paula Lillard told Lynn and me, “What I think was so unique about Maria Montessori is that when you don’t lose sight of that child, don’t put your ego in there, you will be able to see the real needs of the children and how to meet them.
 What was so different about Montessori was that she practiced true humility and had an ability to really see children as they are, to keep them in the forefront of her mind, always.”

 Let us humbly keep planting these seeds, everywhere we can!